Eshgin1337/java-python-integration-graalvm/README.md

 1. **Replace the Project's `src/` Folder:**

     - Replace the `src/` folder inside your project directory with the `src/` folder from the `Problem3/Task-5` directory provided in this repository.
-This will replace the existing Java code with the translated Python code for `Segment.java`.
+This will replace the existing Java code with the translated Python code for `Point.java` and `Segment.java`.

 2. **Run the "public static void main":**